ludoviclaffineur/flexible-jekyll/_posts/2020-03-17-granular-synthesizer.markdown

 Figure 1: Sample selection
 </p>

-A grain is composed of Selected sample and some silence at the end of the grain to temporise the succession of grains.
-Reducing the blank will accelerate the succession of grains and accelerate the production of grains.
+A grain is composed of selected samples (within an envelope) and some blank at the end.
+Reducing the blank will accelerate the succession and the production of grains.

-**Grain = (Selected samples + Blank) x Envelope**
+**Grain = (Selected samples x Envelope) + Blank**

 In order to select a grain we pass the pointer of the waveform `float* audioFile` with a duration `int mDuration` and a position `int mInitPosition`.
 The initial position is randomly set in the window and has to make sure the grain can be read (i.e.: that the grain is included in the waveform)